Chief Executive Officer

 Linda draws on her business leadership, communications expertise and passion for city building as she drives action across sectors to improve the Toronto region's economic, social and environmental performance.
 Linda brings to her work knowledge of the financial services and real estate sectors and environmental communications experience with private, public, and non-profit organizations, and has successfully advanced public policy objectives over two decades, particularly at the municipal level.
 Linda encourages vibrant, walkable neighbourhoods as an advisory committee member of neighbourhood walking tour phenomenon Jane's Walk.

 Tamara holds a Bachelors degree in Urban Studies and Political Science from the University of Toronto and joined CivicAction in 2007.
+In 2012 Tamara was named a Vital Person by the Toronto Community Foundation.

 Keesha joined CivicAction in April 2013.
-Most recently she was a Business Planner in Strategic Planning at Toronto Community Housing but over the past four plus years, she has fulfilled a number of roles at TCH including Business Coordinator to the Chief Administrative Office, an interim Manager in Communication Services and a Communications Consultant in the Public Affairs department.
+Most recently she was a Business Planner in Strategic Planning at Toronto Community Housing but over the past four plus years, she held a number of roles at TCH including Business Coordinator to the Chief Administrative Office, an interim Manager in Communication Services and a Communications Consultant in the Public Affairs department.
 She has worked on a number of important initiatives at TCH such as their partnership with Kia Canada’s Drive Change campaign and the consultation process for TCH’s strategic plan.

 Jackie is the project officer for the Emerging Leaders Network (ELN), coordinating and communicating with key members and providing key support to the ELN/ DiverseCity Fellows activities.
 She also contributes to local engagement and execution of the Your32 regional transportation campaign.
 Jackie recently moved to Toronto from Ottawa where she gained a breadth of experience developing public policy and program evaluation with the federal government.
 Her love of civic engagement, sustainable city building, and active transportation is passionately channeled into the unique work of CivicAction.
 When not in the office, you can find her cycling around the city or reading a book in one of Toronto’s beautiful parks.